 About Japan Travel

-Beppu: Beppu is an infant in terms of Japan’s cities, having only been founded in 1924.
-It gained attention for the thousands of hot springs that occur naturally in the area and are regarded as sacred.
-The volume of hot water generated is second only to Yellowstone in the USA.
-Beppu’s nine major geothermal hot spots are sometimes called the “nine hells of Beppu.”
+Beppu: Beppu is an infant in terms of Japanese cities, having only been founded 1924.
+It gained attention for the thousands of hot springs that occur naturally in the area, and are regarded as sacred.
+The volume of hot water generated is second only to Yellowstone in the U.S. Beppu’s nine major geothermal hot spots are sometimes called the “nine hells of Beppu.”
 Beppu has several comfortable resorts frequented by travelers.

-Okinawa: Okinawa is one of Japan’s southern prefectures and consists of hundreds of the Ryukyu Islands in a chain over 620 miles long.
+Okinawa: Okinawa is one of Japan’s southern prefectures, and consists of hundreds of the Ryukyu Islands in a chain over 620 miles long.
 The capital, Naha, is in the southern region of the largest and most populous island, Okinawa Island.
-Okinawan culture was influenced by its various trading partners, including Chinese, Thai and Austronesian.
-Perhaps Okinawa’s most famous cultural export is karate, probably due to the close ties with China.
-Some speculate that it flourished as a result of a ban on weapons in Okinawa for two long periods after the invasion by Japan.
+Okinawan culture was influenced by various trading partners, including Chinese, Thai and Austronesian.
+Okinawa’s most famous cultural export is perhaps karate, probably due to the close ties with China.
 As a small kingdom, Okinawa prospered in the region, developing its own unique history and culture.
 The Ryukyu language developed separately from the rest of Japan over 1,500 years.
-Okinawa has nine UNESCO World Heritage Sites.
-Museums include Himeyuri Peace Prayer and Memorial Museum, Ishikawa City History and Folklore Museum, Nakagusuku Castle Museum and several craft and cultural centers.
+Museums include Himeyuri Peace Prayer and Memorial Museum, Ishikawa City History and Folklore Museum, Nakagusuku Castle Museum, and several craft and cultural centers.
 Islanders are known for their artistic works in ceramics, textiles and glass.
-It also boasts a lively contemporary music scene, wonderful beaches and old world markets.
+It also boasts a lively music scene, wonderful beaches and old world markets.

-Takayama & Kanazawa: Both Takayama and Kanazawa are fascinating examples of Japan’s ‘castle towns,’ which developed around the castles of feudal lords.
-Few of those original structures remain, but towns such as Takayama have managed to preserve some of the architectural legacy, and in so doing, retain some of the medieval atmosphere.
-Many buildings and houses remain from the 1600s when the city thrived as a town of merchants.
+Takayama & Kanazawa: Both Takayama and Kanazawa are fascinating examples of Japan’s castle towns, which developed around the castles of feudal lords.
+Few of those original structures remain, but towns such as Takayama have managed to preserve some of its architectural legacy and medieval atmosphere.
+Many structures remain from the 1600s when the city thrived as a town of merchants.
 In old town, some of the shops, coffee houses and sake breweries have been in business for centuries.
-Hida-Kokubunji Temple is the oldest structure in Takayama.
-Its three-story pagoda stands beside a ginkgo tree that is more than 1,200 years old.
-Ankokuji Temple dates from 1408, and is recognized as a national treasure.
+Hida-Kokubunji Temple has a three-story pagoda that stands beside a ginkgo tree that is more than 1,200 years old.
+Ankokuji Temple dates from 1408.
 Kusakabe Folklore Museum was originally one of the early 19th century merchant’s homes.
 It was the first of several houses designated as national cultural treasures.
-Kanazawa was ruled by one family for three centuries, and has some 70 temples.
+Kanazawa was ruled by one family for 300 years, and has some 70 temples.
 Its rainy, temperate climate encourages agricultural production of rice, sake and sweets.
-The Japanese take gardening seriously as can be seen in the Kenroku-en, one of the three most famous gardens in Japan.
-Beginning in 1676, it took about 170 years to construct this 1,130,210-square-foot garden.
-The Japan Alps, Hakusan National Park and Noto Peninsula National Park surround Kanazawa, and two rivers run through it, adding to the relaxed feeling of the city.
+The Japanese love of gardening can be seen in the Kenroku-en, one of the three most famous gardens in Japan.
+Beginning in 1676, it took about 170 years to construct this massive landscape.
+The Japan Alps, Hakusan National Park and Noto Peninsula National Park edge Kanazawa, and two rivers add to the relaxed feel of the city.

 Suggested Japan Tour Itinerary